CHEAP TRICK

 Reviewed on this page:

 Cheap Trick arrived on the music scene in the mid-70's, when heavy metal was becoming silly and the punk/new wave explosion was just around the corner.
 Cheap Trick's earliest and best records were irreverent and compulsively enjoyable takes on hard rock and power pop.
 All four of the band's members were talented and wildly energetic performers.
-After their initial popularity faded in the early '80's, the band's career has had many ups and downs, but all four original members are still together and their live performances are still dizzyingly entertaining.
-For a thorough telling of the Cheap Trick story, the book Reputation Is A Fragile Thing: The Cheap Trick Story by Mike Hayes and Ken Sharp (Poptastic, 1998) is recommended reading.
+After their initial popularity faded in the early '80's, the band's career has had many ups and downs, but the band still performs to this day (without original drummer Bun E. Carlos) and they released new studio albums in 2016 and 2017.
+For a thorough telling of the story of Cheap Trick's first two decades, the book Reputation Is A Fragile Thing: The Cheap Trick Story by Mike Hayes and Ken Sharp (Poptastic, 1998) is recommended reading.

 Track Listing: